hudson-trading/corral/doc/02_adapting.md

     call.
 If it returns true, treat that as equivalent to a resumption of the handle we passed to `await_suspend()`.

-* `ReadyImmediately`: The awaitable was ready without a suspension.
+* `ReadyImmediately`: The awaiter was ready without a suspension.
   Since it didn't suspend yet, we can still try an early cancel, or else we can proceed to consume the result.
   * Can call `await_ready()` redundantly but it is expected to continue